 - You will need to install more than one target bundle if you are developing for multiple target architectures, such as developing for both Linux® and VxWorks® systems. - You must have a target bundle even if you are developing for Java®.
 This is because Connext requires native libraries as well as the Java SDK.
-If you are on a Windows system, you can generally install any Windows architecture if you plan to develop with Java. - However, a target installation is not necessary for building or running C# applications.
-The NuGet package contains the necessary native libraries.
+If you are on a Windows system, you can generally install any Windows architecture if you plan to develop with Java. - However, a target installation is not necessary for building or running C# or Python applications, unless you're using add-on libraries.